Baiye Tofu Rolls

 Instructions

-• Cut tofu sheets into medium rectangles or squares (about 10×15 cm).
+• Cut the tofu sheets into medium rectangles or squares (about 10×15 cm).

 • Bring water to a boil and briefly simmer the tofu sheets for 1–2 minutes to soften them.
 Drain and pat dry.